-From the Crystal-Clear Waters of Laguna to the Huntington Beach Pier, These Beaches Are Perfect for a Day of Sun and Sand
+From the Shores of Newport to the Crystal-Clear Waters of Laguna, These Beaches Are Perfect for a Day of Sun and Sand

 Us Southern Californians are nothing without our beaches.
-Coastal life makes up a large chunk of our identity, and asking someone “Which beach did you grow up going to?” is the quickest way to get to know someone around OC.
+Coastal life makes up a large chunk of our identity, and asking someone “Which beach did you grow up going to?” is the quickest way to get to know someone around Orange County.
 It separates the cool kids from the kooks; the natives from the newbies.
 We have some spectacular sandy sanctuaries in SoCal, and we’re ready to let you in on our secrets.
-If you’re looking for some fun in the sun, here are 11 of the best beaches in Orange County!
+If you’re looking for some fun in the sun, here are 12 of the best beaches in Orange County!
+Where to Go to the Beach in Orange County

 Baby Beach